hms-dbmi/gehlenborglab-website/_projects/higlass.md

 grants:
   - nih_u01ca200059
+  - nih_r00hg007583

+blurb:
+  - HiGlass is a tool for exploring genomic contact matrices and tracks.
+It can be configured to explore and compare contact matrices across multiple scales.
 ---
-HiGlass is a tool for exploring genomic contact matrices and tracks.
-It can be configured to explore and compare contact matrices across multiple scales.
+ HiGlass is a web-based viewer for genome interaction maps featuring synchronized navigation of multiple views as well as continuous zooming and panning for navigation across genomic loci and resolutions.
+It can be used for visual comparison of Hi-C and other genomic data from different experimental conditions to efficiently identify salient outcomes of experimental perturbations, generate new hypotheses, and share the results with the community.